Our Pick: Helinox

 Is the Helinox Chair Zero worth it?

 If your trips include real camp time, yes, and it is not close.
-At 1.1 lb listed and about $98, the Chair Zero delivers a genuine chair, backrest, elevation, and all, at a weight no other quality legged chair matches.
+At 1.1 lb listed and about $140, the Chair Zero delivers a genuine chair, backrest, elevation, and all, at a weight no other quality legged chair matches.
 The pound pays for itself across long evenings, and the build outlasts the $40 clones by enough to justify the gap.
 It is not worth it for hike-to-dark itineraries where camp is just sleep; that hiker should carry the 2 oz Therm-a-Rest Z Seat and keep the pound.

-Are camping chair knockoffs like MOON LENCE any good?
+Are Helinox camping chair knockoffs any good?

 What is the lightest backpacking chair?